simon-pikalov/GPS_ALGORITHMS_javaFX/readMe.md

   - Gui Based Game with interactive control's
   - Export a Kml to a Google earth format
   - Manual Game based on mouse clickes
   - Automatic  Game based on Dijkstra Algorithm
+  -show statistics from server